Theory of Ca$_{10}$Cr$_7$O$_{28}$ as a bilayer breathing-kagome magnet: Classical thermodynamics and semi-classical dynamics: Dynamical properties of

+However there are also some important differences, notably the use of microscopic spin variables ${\bf S}_i$, rather than a course--grained magnetisation ${\bf M}$; the absence of a phenomenological damping term $\alpha$; and the use of an ensemble of initial states drawn from classical MC simulation.
+Further details of our numerical methods can be found in Appendix~\ref{appendix:Numerics}.

-The great advantage of this (semi--)classical approach is that it is possible to simulate the finite--temperature spin dynamics of clusters of more then N=$10,000$ spins, facilitating a quantitative comparison with experiment, even in the absence of magnetic order, and in models which would be subject to a sign problem in quantum Monte Carlo simulation.
-And even though the MD method fails to take into account either entanglement, nor quantum statistics of excitations, it has been shown to give a good account to qualitative features of systems as varied (and quantum) as the Kitaev spin liquid \cite{samarakoon17}, the spin liquid found in NaCaNi$_2$F$_7$ \cite{Zhang2019}, and the semi--classical dynamics of spin density waves \cite{chern18}.
+In the context of \CCO, the great advantage of the MD approach is that it is possible to simulate the finite--temperature spin dynamics of clusters of more than N=$10,000$ spins, facilitating a quantitative comparison with experiment, even in the absence of magnetic order, and in models which would be subject to a sign problem in quantum Monte Carlo simulation.
+And even though the MD method fails to take into account either entanglement, \nic{or} quantum statistics of excitations, it has previously been found to give a good account of the qualitative features of quantum models for problems as diverse as the Kitaev model \cite{Samarakoon2017}; quantum spin ice \cite{Taillefumier2017}; the spin liquid phase of NaCaNi$_2$F$_7$ \cite{Zhang2019}, and the semi--classical dynamics of spin density waves \cite{chern18}.